-Non-fungible tokens had a massive 2021 and their popularity is only set to continue its meteoric rise.
-So we've scoured the web for you and gathered together the 39 craziest, most expensive, and weirdest NFT ideas and examples to get you inspired.
+Non-fungible tokens had a massive couple years, jumping from virtually unknown to being worth millions and sold by the likes of Nike, Gucci, and Porsche.
+So we've scoured the web for you and gathered together the 47 craziest, most expensive, and most creative NFT ideas and examples to get you inspired.

 What do Gucci, Taco Bell, Jay-Z, the NBA, Visa, Paris Hilton, The New York Times, and the Austrian Postal Service have in common?

 2022 was a massive year for NFTs.
 With record-breaking sales, endlessly innovative applications, and front-page media coverage, non-fungible tokens have captured the attention of people and businesses around the world.